o3de/o3de.org/content/docs/userguide/building-component-mode.md

+description: ' You must build the editor so that your component with &CM; appears in &ALYlong;. '
+slug: building-component-mode
+title: 'Step 6: Building &CM;'
+---
 # Step 6: Building Component Mode<a name="building-component-mode"></a>

 In the following procedure, you must build the editor so that you can view your changes in Lumberyard Editor\.